change IP Address

 Here’s our list of the best VPNs for changing IP location:

-1. NordVPN: The best VPN to change your IP address.
-Has more than 6,600 servers in 111 countries.
+1. NordVPN: The best VPN for changing your IP address.
+Has more than 6,00 servers in 110+ countries.
 Many advanced security and privacy features.
 No-logging policy.
-Bypass content restrictions on Netflix US, iPlayer, and many more.
+Works with virtually every streaming platform we’ve tested.
 TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for changing your IP.

-2. Surfshark: Best budget VPN to change your IP.
-Allows an unlimited number of connections and has servers in 100 countries.
-Apps for all popular devices.
-Built-in adblocking and malware filtering.
-30-day money-back guarantee.
+2. Surfshark: Best budget VPN to change your IP address.
+Allows an unlimited number of connections and has servers in over 100 countries.
+Boasts built-in ad-blocking and malware filtering, plus it works anywhere in the world.

-3. IPVanish: A fast US VPN with a proprietary network of more than 3,000 servers.
-Lots of advanced security features.
+3. IPVanish: A fast US-based VPN with a network of more than 3,000 servers.
 Independently audited no-logs policy.
-Works with Netflix US.
-Apps for all platforms.
+Works with Netflix US and many similar streaming sites.

-4. ExpressVPN: A superb all-rounder.
+4. ExpressVPN: A superb everyday option.
 Fast speeds thanks to its Lightway protocol.
-RAM-only servers in 105 countries.
+RAM-only servers all around the world.
 Works with around two-dozen Netflix regions and reliable with most other streaming platforms.

 6. PureVPN: Quick and versatile VPN with servers in 65+ countries.
 Built-in obfuscation and a Linux app with a full GUI.
 Works great with popular streaming platforms.

 7. ProtonVPN: An advanced VPN dedicated to user privacy and security.
-More than 8,600 servers available across 112 countries.
-It has an audited no-logs policy, open-source apps, and allows port forwarding.
+Boasts a huge network and can get you an IP address from over 100 different countries.
+Has an audited no-logs policy, open-source apps, and allows port forwarding.

-8. PrivateVPN: Perfect for changing your IP when accessing geo-restricted content.
+8. PrivateVPN: Perfect for changing your IP address and accessing geo-restricted content abroad.
 Kill-switch, obfuscation features, and robust AES encryption.
-Servers in 63+ countries.
+Servers in more than 60 countries.

 Get NordVPN - the #1 VPN for changing your IP